Justice League Task Force (comics)

 Justice League Task Force was an American monthly comic book series published by DC Comics from June 1993 to August 1996; it lasted 37 issues.
 At the time the Justice League was featured in three separate series: Justice League America, Justice League Europe (JLE) and Justice League Quarterly (JLQ).
 Justice League Task Force was a spinoff of Justice League Europe, a series which ran from April 1989 to May 1993.
 Like JLE, this team carried a United Nations charter which sanctioned their activities.
-In fact, JLTF was composed of several former JLE members.
 The team was called to action by Hannibal Martin, a representative of the U.N.
 He asked that Martian Manhunter select a "strike team" of fellow Justice League members and to "lead them on a very special mission".

 Publication history

 Creative teams

 Because of the varied nature of the missions the Task Force would be employed on, and the versatility of the concept, various writers and artists were featured on this title.
 Up to issue #13 most writers wrote only up to three issues (even the series' creator David Michelinie only wrote the first three issues, although a misprint on the cover of issue #5 credited him with the story, but it was actually written by Denny O'Neil), which changed when Mark Waid came on board, who wrote Justice League Task Force for eight issues and changed the concept to what it would ultimately become.
 His last few issues were co-written with Christopher Priest, who came on at issue #18 and wrote the title up to its cancellation at issue #37.

-Similar to the role of the writers, few pencillers stuck around for more than one or two issues, with exception being Sal Velluto, who, alongside David Michelinie created the book, and pencilled 22 issues of the title.
+Similar to the role of the writers, few pencillers stuck around for more than one or two issues, with exception being Sal Velluto, who, alongside Michelinie created the book, and pencilled 22 issues of the title.
 The only other regular artist was Ramon Bernado, who pencilled nine issues in total and pencilled the title's last few issues.

 Biography

 Membership

 Because the Justice League Task force had a variable line-up, there was no definite number of stable members, aside from the Martian Manhunter and Gypsy, who (with the exception of issue #9 in Gypsy's case) appeared in every issue of the run.
-Other members who made regular appearances include Triumph, Ray, L-Ron (in Despero's body) and Mystek.
+Other members who made regular appearances include Triumph, Ray, L-Ron (in Despero's body), and Mystek.